 - Using all safety devices provided to them

-- Keeping their lone worker safety device, such as a smartphone equipped with an app, in good working order with fully charged batteries
+- Keeping their lone worker safety device, such as a smartphone equipped with an app, in good working order with a fully charged battery

 Keep in mind these are general suggestions.
-Your own policy should include responsibilities with more specific details related to the task(s) in question.
+Your own policy should include responsibilities with more specific details related to the employees and task(s) in question.

 This is the most personalized area.
 Each job presents specific risks, and it’s up to the employer to assess these risks and take steps to avoid or control them when necessary.